This post is part of my Ray Bradbury Challenge. Click here to learn more!

 Megan Blake lurched upright on the couch, a cold sheen of sweat covering her face and body.

-Mouth agape, her head swerved side to side, searching for the source of the voice.
+Mouth agape, Meg swerved her head side to side, searching for the source of the voice.
 “Meredith?”
 She stood and gawked through the high, floor-to-ceiling windows of their family vacation cabin.
 At the edge of the forest, the ethereal figure of her twin sister beckoned.

 “Come.
 You won’t believe.
 You must see.”
 Meredith turned and glided into the woods.